crrystalz/NUDUDI/README.md

 # 🖼️ NUDUDI [WIP]
-Non-Uniformity Detection Using Drone Imagery (NUDUDI) encompasses several tools that can be used to detect anomalys in an image or several images over a period of time/
+Non-Uniformity Detection Using Drone Imagery (NUDUDI) encompasses several tools that can be used to detect anomalys in an image or several images over a period of time.

+### Libraries Used:
+- numpy
+- cv2
+- scipy
+- matplotlib
+- os
+- shutil
+- PIL
+- sklearn

 Powered by Python 3.11
 <br>